Film and TV

 Eye of the drone

 This was just the start.
-Meeting the high expectations of the director’s exacting vision tested the team throughout, not least in the long sequence that introduces Vegas through the eye of the drone, which was initially meant to be one long shot without any cuts: “This turned out to be the longest shot in term of render time ever attempted at Framestore Montreal, with a bit over a million core hours for all passes combined”, Goldstein recalls.
+Meeting the high expectations of the director’s exacting vision tested the team throughout, not least in the long sequence that introduces Vegas through the eye of the drone, which was initially meant to be one long shot without any cuts.
+“This turned out to be the longest shot in term of render time ever attempted at Framestore Montreal, with a bit over a million core hours for all passes combined”, says Goldstein.

 “So naturally everyone is pretty stressed with deliveries and even tests for such a demanding shot.
 Publishing some wrong textures for overnight renders could have been very expensive.”

-Borhi agrees: “This in itself was a large undertaking, piping all of that data for an entire city into one render containing everything, and charting the progress of the work, both in an artistic as well as technical sense”, he says.
+Borhi agrees, saying: “This in itself was a large undertaking, piping all of that data for an entire city into one render containing everything, and charting the progress of the work, both in an artistic as well as technical sense.”

 Statue of a girl in Blade Runner 2049